-- (iv) other details: source of funding statement (dichotomous: present or absent), actual source of funding (e.g., industry or Government funding), conflict of interest statement (dichotomous: present or absent), conflict of interest type (e.g., employee of company conducting study); - (v) quantitative measures: data (i.e., mean (SD) or median (IQR)) for the following four key central, corneal sub-basal nerve plexus parameters: CNFL, CNFD, CNBD and CTBD, as defined in the 'Outcomes' section.
+- iii. methodological details: unit of analysis (one eye (right or left), both eyes or average of both eyes, as applicable), corneal sub-basal nerve parameters assessed (see 'Outcomes' section for further details), IVCM image capture field of view (ie, 300 or 400 μm), IVCM mode of image capture (eg, volume, sequence or section scan), whether a representative IVCM sub-basal nerve plexus image is provided in the paper (dichotomous); - iv. other details: source of funding statement (dichotomous: present or absent), actual source of funding (eg, industry or Government funding), conflict of interest statement (dichotomous: present or absent), conflict of interest type (eg, employee of company conducting study); - quantitative measures: data (ie, mean (SD) or medi-V. an (IQR)) for the following four key central, corneal sub-basal nerve plexus parameters: CNFL, CNFD, CNBD and CTBD, as defined in the 'Outcomes' section.
 Where data are provided for both eyes, we will also extract the correlation coefficient.
 If longitudinal data are reported, we will use baseline data in our analyses.
-As all of the sub-basal nerve plexus parameters are continuous outcomes, we will extract data on the means and standard deviation (SD) for each parameter, or similar measures of central tendency and variability.
+As all of the sub-basal nerve plexus parameters are continuous outcomes, we will extract data on the means and SD for each parameter, or similar measures of central tendency and variability.